montrin/myvocitrainer/README.md

 ### 2. Choose your cli alias (optional)

-	'alias learn='python vocitrainer'
+	'alias learn='python vocitrainer.py'
 ##Go learner
-	by entering 'learn' OR 'python vocitrainer' on the cli
+	by entering 'learn' OR 'python vocitrainer.py' on the cli

 ###Good learn!